Microbial Amadori Deglycation (Amadoriase / FAOX / FAOD)

 - No in-vivo animal efficacy data for any therapeutic application of FAOD have been published.
 AMD is a promising target (intraocular access; drusen as accessible deposits), but the Delanghe 2024 evidence is ex-vivo sections only.

 - Soil-ecology context: Soil microbes likely catabolize AGE-containing proteins primarily through broad-specificity proteases fragmenting the protein backbone near crosslinks, not through crosslink-specific enzyme chemistry.
-The functional diversity of AGE-targeting microbial enzymes may be greater than currently characterized. no-mechanism for full enzyme diversity.
+The functional diversity of AGE-targeting microbial enzymes may be greater than currently characterized. gap/no-mechanism for full enzyme diversity.

 See also